DanielPerezF/DanielPerezF/README.md

 </p>

 - 🔭 I’m currently working on a machine learning project with power plants in Latin America
-- 🌱 I’m currently learning natural language processing
+- 🌱 I’m currently learning natural language processing and app development with streamlit
 - :book: Looking forward to learn: machine learning workflow in cloud services
 - 📫 How to reach me: